TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 form data will be saved as XML data structure in the database fields.
 Extbase uses FlexForms for persisting plugin configuration but not to save domain data.
-If your plugin data will be rather complex we encourage you to design an own backend module for them (refer to Ch.
+If your plugin data will be rather complex we encourage you to design your own backend module for them (refer to Ch.
 10).

 Field type "inline"